vedanti92/triptales-app/README.md

-# WanderLust – Travel Listing & Review Platform
+# TripTales – Travel Listing & Review Platform
-WanderLust is a full-stack travel listing and review platform.
+TripTales is a full-stack travel listing and review platform.
 Users can post property listings, write reviews, and explore locations on a dynamic map.
 Server-side rendering with EJS ensures fast, interactive pages.

 ---